-Dr. Emily Sylak-Glassman is a program manager in the Applied Sciences Program within the Earth Science Division at NASA Headquarters.
-She works to apply NASA’s knowledge of Earth science to benefit people and the planet.
+Dr. Emily Sylak-Glassman is a program manager in the Applied Sciences Program within the Earth Science Division at NASA Headquarters where she works to apply NASA’s knowledge of Earth science to benefit people and the planet.

 Emily manages a broad portfolio of efforts across the Applied Sciences Program and leads the Program’s strategy and budget planning.
-Emily's work supports the development of practical and innovative applications from data collected by various satellite missions.
+As the lead for the Applications focus area, Emily's work supports the development of practical and innovative applications from data collected by various satellite missions.
 She serves as the executive secretary and designated federal official for the Applied Sciences Advisory Committee.
 She is currently the program application lead for the Surface Deformation and Change Mission.
-In addition, she is the lead for NASA’s partnership with the global humanitarian organization, Mercy Corps, which aims to help vulnerable communities in building resilience to complex stresses.
+She also serves as the NASA co-chair for the USGEO Assessment Working Group, which is overseeing the 2023 National Earth Observation Assessment.

 Emily received a PhD in chemistry from the University of California, Berkeley.
 She also received BS degrees in chemistry and biological chemistry from the University of Chicago.